Representative Projects Completed By SES

 Project Outline:

-Third-party review by SES of AC interference mitigation study, submitted by others to PNG, for a proposed PNG pipeline exposed to a Duke Energy 230 kV transmission line, over a distance of roughly 4.5 miles.
-Detailed critique with recommendation to correct study, following collection of extensive additional data from major stakeholders, review of the report and of the computer models.
+Third-party review of an AC interference mitigation study that was submitted to PNG for a proposed PNG pipeline exposed to a Duke Energy 230 kV transmission line, over a distance of approximately 4.5 miles.
+Detailed recommendations were made following collection of extensive data from stakeholders and a review of the report and computer models.

 Client: Trans Mountain Canada Inc.